vanzll/vanzll.github.io/_pages/about.md

 <!-- Dark mode is handled globally in layout/head; local button/styles removed -->

-Zhenglin Wan (万政霖 in Chinese) received his B.Sc from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) on 2025 Fall.
-He is currently a research staff in [Nanyang Technological University](https://www.ntu.edu.sg/), working with [Prof. Bo An](https://personal.ntu.edu.sg/boan/), and also an incoming Ph.D student in [School of Computing (SoC)](https://www.comp.nus.edu.sg/), [National University of Singapore (NUS)](https://nus.edu.sg/).
+Zhenglin Wan (万政霖) received his B.Sc from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) on 2025 Fall.
+He is currently a research staff in [Nanyang Technological University](https://www.ntu.edu.sg/), working with [Prof. Bo An](https://personal.ntu.edu.sg/boan/), and also an incoming CS Ph.D student in [School of Computing (SoC)](https://www.comp.nus.edu.sg/), [National University of Singapore (NUS)](https://nus.edu.sg/).
 Previously, he was an intern researcher at [Centre for Frontier AI Research](https://www.a-star.edu.sg/cfar), [(A*STAR)](https://www.a-star.edu.sg/) at Singapore, advised by [Prof. Ivor Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) and collaborated with [Prof. Ong Yew Soon](https://www3.ntu.edu.sg/home/asysong/home.html).
-During his undergraduate, he was advised by [Prof. Jianfeng Mao](https://sds.cuhk.edu.cn/en/teacher/268) and [Prof. Ming Yan](https://mingyan08.github.io/).
 Besides, he also closely worked with [Prof. Pingfu Chao](https://scst.suda.edu.cn/10/47/c11250a528455/page.htm) and [Dr. Jun Song](https://scholars.hkbu.edu.hk/en/persons/JUNSONG) both academically and industrially.

 ---

-My research focus lies in 1)**Agentic AI**: How to embed the human's learning and decision-making patterns into (both virtual and embodied) agentic paradigm?
-How to enable intelligent agent to perform high-level, long-horizen planning and strategic thinking?
-2)**Decision-Making in Machine Learning**: the algorithmic side of reinforcement learning (RL), as well as its intersection with modern generative models.
+I am a RL believer.
+My research mainly focus on 1) Agentic RL: ultilizing RL to empower LLM agents with long-horizon problem-solving skills, 2) improving RL or inverse RL from the algorithmic side: such as improving the policy diversity (like [EBC](https://arxiv.org/abs/2410.06151)) and policy expressiveness (like [FM-IRL](https://arxiv.org/abs/2510.09222)).

 ---
-I always feel grateful to have received help which is essential for my career, from so many people—such as Flint, David, Lang, Zhenghai, Ivor, Bo, Xingrui, and many others.
+I always feel grateful to have received help and guidance which is essential for my career, from so many people—such as Flint, David, Lang, Zhenghai, Ivor, Bo, Xingrui, and many others.
 I also understand that many students may not have the opportunities to reach their full potential even if they are truly talented.
 So, if you are an undergraduate or master's student and believe I could offer advice, information, or opportunities that might be helpful with your career, feel free to reach out to me by email.
 I am always glad to provide help within my capabilities.
 Meanwhile, I am also a student mentor in [CFAR](https://www.a-star.edu.sg/cfar), [A*STAR](https://www.a-star.edu.sg/), Singapore.
 If you are interested in visiting or internship opportunities to conduct cutting-edge AI research in A\*STAR (e.g. [ARAP program](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-research-attachment-programme)), please drop me an email for a chat.

 <style>
 .mentees-list {